 Students will be assessed throughout the various laboratory sessions.
-Additionally, there will be a lab session exam, which accounts for 20% of the final course grade.
+Additionally, there will be a lab session exam on Tuesday, November 5th, during class hours (10-11 a.m.), which accounts for 20% of the final course grade.
 If a student scores below 5, they are not required to retake the lab session exam.